tvfb85/CV/README.md

 ## Vicky Roberts

 I'm a junior full-stack web developer, recently graduated from Maker's Academy in London.

-Passionate about working in the creative industries, I have ten years' experience previously working for television broadcasters and magazine publishers, prior to learning how to code.
+Passionate about working in the creative industries, I have ten years' experience working for television broadcasters and magazine publishers, prior to learning how to code.

 I love languages, new challenges, have a good eye for detail and a good head for problem-solving.

 ## Projects

 | Project  | Description  | Technologies  |
 |---|---|---|